orangejuice/blog/data/activity/book-花花朵朵-坛坛罐罐-2014/record.en.md

   subtitle: Shen Congwen / 2014 / Chongqing University Press
 ---

-I read Shen Congwen's "Blooms and Vases" in the evening, in which there is an article talking about Jia Baoyu tasting tea at Rongcui Nunnery, the "split-left-right-gourd" flask Ban Pao Jia that Miaoyu gave to Baochai, and the Rhinoceros Horm Dipper she gave to Daiyu.
-Mr. Shen Congwen believes that Cao Xueqin is satirizing Miaoyu's affectation and falseness here.
-The "split-left-right-gourd" flask is a Shang Dynasty liquor container imitated by gourds, which puns the slang terms "class, pack, fake".
+Via Twitter Shengyi Wang: Reading Shen Congwen's "Blossoms Abound, Pots and Jars" this evening, there is an article discussing when Jia Baoyu tasted tea at Lingchui An.
+Miaoyu presented Baoyu's sister, Xue Baochai, with a 'left separated right melon' Ban Pao Jia, and to Lin Daiyu a Dian Xi Qiao.

+Mr. Shen Congwen believes that Cao Xueqin was satirizing Miaoyu's affectation and falsehood here.
+The 'left separated right melon' Ban Pao is a gourd simulated Shang dynasty liquor vessel, phonetically resembling the slang 'fake packing.'